 - Cannot maximize the American Express $200 Uber credit

 - Prefer the Chase Ultimate Rewards 1:1 travel partners or 50% point redemption bonus

 - Want additional trip protection benefits

 With the Sapphire Reserve, you receive fewer benefits that are more flexible to use.
 Having fewer benefits also makes it easier for Chase to only charge an annual fee of $450.
 If you can’t use the extra Amex Platinum benefits, save the $100 and apply for the Sapphire Reserve.

 When The Amex Platinum Benefits Are Better

-The Amex Platinum is intended for frequent flyers because of the 5x air travel purchase rewards and additional air travel benefits.
+The Platinum Card® from American Express is intended for frequent flyers because of the 5x air travel purchase rewards and additional air travel benefits.
 But, purchase rewards aren’t the only reason to apply for the Amex Platinum if you fly regularly:

 - Can visit the Delta SkyClub, Centurion Lounge, or International American Express